 - 3.1 Rule 21.2(b)(iii) permits an offeree company to enter into a commitment with an offeror to provide information or assistance for the purposes of obtaining any official authorisation or regulatory clearance.
-The Executive interprets "any official authorisation or regulatory clearance" to comprise authorisations and clearances from governmental and regulatory bodies upon receipt of which the offer is conditional (for example, the consent of a competition authority). - 3.2 In addition, where the approval of the offer by the offeror's shareholders is required or, if the offer is a securities exchange offer, where the offeror is required to obtain the approval of a regulatory body in relation to a prospectus, circular or other similar document which the offeror is required to publish, the Executive considers that the offeree company would be permitted to enter into a commitment to provide information relating to the offeree company to the extent that such information is required to be included in the relevant document in order to obtain any required approval of the document from a relevant authority.
+The Executive interprets "any official authorisation or regulatory clearance" to comprise authorisations and clearances from governmental and regulatory bodies upon receipt of which the offer is conditional and which relate to the question of whether the offeror is permitted to acquire the offeree company or one or more of its assets. - 3.2 In addition, where the approval of the offer by the offeror's shareholders is required or, if the offer is a securities exchange offer, where the offeror is required to obtain the approval of a regulatory body in relation to a prospectus, circular or other similar document which the offeror is required to publish, the Executive considers that the offeree company would be permitted to enter into a commitment to provide information relating to the offeree company to the extent that such information is required to be included in the relevant document in order to obtain any required approval of the document from a relevant authority.